-Rogers has been happy to see many people riding the ride share bikes not only on campus but around town, and the way the riders are being responsible with bike parking, riding habits, and the very low community concerns he has received.
+Rogers has been happy to see many people riding the mobility share bikes not only on campus but around town, and the way the riders are being responsible with bike parking, riding habits, and the very low community concerns he has received.

 The joy continues this summer, notes Spencer Dickerson, VeoRide’s general manager at KU/Lawrence.
 VeoRide is sponsoring three outdoor concerts hosted by the Granada in Lawrence.
 The first two are “Live on Mass” on June 29 and July 3.
 The third event is a Fourth of July concert.
 VeoRide will exhibit and have a couple bikes on hand for demonstrations.
 On July 21, VeoRide will provide free use of bikes during the Lawrence Community Bike Ride.
 In August, as KU students are welcomed back to campus, VeoRide will be there to celebrate the Hawk Week Bike Ride, tentatively planned for August 23.

 To learn how you can bring VeoRide to your community or campus, contact us at email@example.com today.